ErazerBrecht/CodeGenie/TestSamples/NodeJS_REST_MONGO/ExpressApp1/README.md

 This solution uses Monk to talk with db instead of Mongoose.

 TODO:

-Users: Post answers
+- Users: Post answers / edit them
-Admin: Make questions / Edit questions
+- Admin: Make questions / Edit questions

-Changed to Mongoose
+- Change to Mongoose